sohilpandya/alg-t-tst/README.md

 - Filter by Payment Options
 - Change State for Cuisine Type so that when the user filters by a cuisine it doesn't remove the total for other cuisine types
 - Mobile Design (wireframes not provided but a must)

+**Pushing to gh-pages**
+- run `npm run deploy`
+- go to the gh-pages branch
+- update the href links to the following `https://sohilpandya.github.io/alg-t-tst/...css/js` Reason for this is that I'm hosting under different domain and not the gh-pages domain.